quality icon

 Average car insurance cost in Michigan for young drivers

-However, by age 25, average car insurance costs drop to about $3,757 per year for male drivers and $3,757 for female drivers.
+By age 25, car insurance premiums typically decrease to $3,757 per year for male drivers and $3,757 for female drivers.
+While still slightly above average, it’s a substantial drop from what drivers pay in their early 20s.

 Age of driverAverage annual cost for Male driversAverage annual cost for Female drivers